it-at-m/opensource.muenchen.de/security.md

 ### No Publication of Passwords: Passwords must not appear in any Git repository, regardless of the platform.
 If this does occur, the affected data must be promptly changed, even if it incurs additional effort.

-### Confidentiality of Infrastructure Data: It is also crucial to refrain from publishing infrastructure data (e.g., Infrastructure as Code (IaC), OpenShift objects, IP addresses, and internal domains).
-Although this is not as severe as disclosing passwords, the specific infrastructure settings should always be separated from the application code and stored in a separate infrastructure Git repository.
+### Confidentiality of Infrastructure Data: It is important not to publish infrastructure data.
+While this is less severe than the disclosure of passwords, specific infrastructure settings should always be separated from the application code and stored in a separate infrastructure Git repository.

 ### Avoid Mentioning Individuals: Comments should not mention the names of individuals who do not directly contribute to the GitHub repository.
 For example, technical requirements should not be phrased as “Mr. Maier has requested …”.